 When you work in a warehouse, factory, or even an auto garage, you know that even if you have a central air conditioner installed, that doesn’t always mean that it’s efficient at keeping all areas of your workspace cool.
 If this sounds familiar, then the Luma Comfort EC220W AC unit is a great portable air conditioner that offers a powerful 1,650 CFMs that can effectively cool up to 650 square feet.

 This larger unit has a five-gallon water tank and features a two-in-one evaporative cooler and tower fan so you can easily shift between cool and fan modes.
 You’ll get three fan speeds and fan oscillation for increased comfort.
 The removable water tank can be easily refilled but does not support continuous fill.
 We liked that this model also comes with an air filter to improve air quality.
+Speaking of filters, you’ll need to reset the filter on your A/C when it indicates this to you, especially if you want to keep it running smoothly.
 Note though, that this model weighs 41.9 pounds when it’s empty.
 You could find some lighter indoor units from the best central air conditioners.

 Award: BEST FOR MEDIUM-SIZED SPACES

 WHY WE LIKE IT: A relatively lightweight AC unit that can cool up to 300 square feet and can be filled with ice for faster cooling, proving it’s one of the best outdoor air conditioners for patios.